AndyDentFree/im-plausibilities/README.md

 Much of this work was during development of the [Touchgram messaging platform](https://www.touchgram.com/).

-## Many tiny apps rationale
-Due to some painful debugging experiences, I took the approach of doing simplest-possible testbed apps for different technologies.

-This means if you are interested in a given sample, there's a better chance of it continuing to work than if you have to fix bugs in areas not of interest.
-It also means you can submit a PR to fix a single sample, so is less work to contribute ;-)

-In many cases, Apple's documentation provides snippets and API documentation but no full sample you can build and verify works.

 ## Samples
 Each sample will have its own nested readme document.

 ### URL focus
 * [imUrlData - Sending data via a URL](./imUrlData/README.md)
-* [imUrlDataApp - Sending data via a URL with app](./imUrlDataApp/README.md) extends `imUrlData` adding a companion app and **shared state** between the app and iMessage extension so the app changes settings affecting the UI in iMessage
+* [imUrlDataApp - Sending data via a URL with app](./imUrlDataApp/README.md) extends `imUrlData` adding a companion app **that can send messages** and _shared state_ between the app and iMessage extension so the app changes settings affecting the UI in iMessage
 * [imUrlDataAppSUI - re-implemented with SwiftUI 3](./imUrlDataAppSUI/README.md) exercise in SwiftUI confirming can be used inside an iMessage extension

 ### Live messaging